lekxna/project-euler-code/README.md

-# project-euler-code
+# project-euler-code 1
-I will start making and uploading challenging project euler solutions
+this is the first project euler code im showing

 using System;
 namespace ConsoleApp1